 {Physik Department T31, Technische Universit\"at M\"unchen James-Franck-Stra\ss{}e 1, D-85748 Garching, Germany \\ \\ \and Fakult\"at für Physik, Universit\"ats-Sternwarte, Ludwig-Maximilians-Universit\"at M\"unchen, Scheinerstr.
 1, D-81679 München, Germany \\ \and Excellence Cluster ORIGINS, Boltzmannstrasse 2, D-85748 Garching, Germany }

-\abstract { Dark matter (DM) self-interactions alter the matter distribution on galactic scales and alleviate tensions with observations.
-A feature of the self-interaction cross section is its angular dependence, influencing offsets between galaxies and DM halos in merging galaxy clusters.
-While algorithms for modelling mostly forward-dominated or mostly large-angle scatterings exist, incorporating realistic angular dependencies within $N$-body simulations remains challenging. } {To efficiently simulate models with a realistic angle-dependence, such as light mediator models, we develop, validate and apply a novel method. } {Existing approaches to describe small- and large-angle scattering regimes are combined within a hybrid scheme.
-Below a critical angle the effective description of small-angle scattering via a drag force combined with transverse momentum diffusion is used, while above the angle-dependence is sampled explicitly. } { First, we verify the scheme using a test set-up with known analytical solutions, and check that our results are insensitive to the choice of the critical angle within an expected range.
-Next, we demonstrate that our scheme speeds up the computations by multiple orders of magnitude for realistic light mediator models.
-Finally, we apply the method to galaxy cluster mergers and discuss the sensitivity of the offset between galaxies and DM to the angle-dependence of the cross section.
-Our scheme ensures accurate offsets for mediator mass $m_\phi$ and DM mass $m_\chi$ within the range $0.1v/c\lesssim m_\phi/m_\chi\lesssim v/c$, while for larger (smaller) mass ratios the offsets obtained for isotropic (forward-dominated) self-scattering are approached.
-Here $v$ is the typical velocity scale.
-Equivalently, the upper condition can be expressed as $1.1\lesssim \sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}\lesssim 10$ for the ratio of total and momentum transfer cross sections, with the ratio being $1$ ($\infty$) in the isotropic (forward-dominated) limits. } {}
+\abstract { Dark matter (DM) self-interactions alter matter distribution on galactic scales and alleviate tensions with observations.
+A feature of the self-interaction cross section is its angular dependence, which influences offsets between galaxies and DM halos in merging galaxy clusters.
+While algorithms for modelling mostly forward-dominated or mostly large-angle scatterings exist, incorporating realistic angular dependencies within $N$-body simulations remains challenging. } {To efficiently simulate models with a realistic angle dependence, such as light mediator models, we developed, validated, and applied a novel method. } {We combined existing approaches to describe small- and large-angle scattering regimes within a hybrid scheme.
+Below a critical angle, the scheme uses the effective description of small-angle scattering via a drag force combined with transverse momentum diffusion, while above the angle, it samples the dependence explicitly. } { We first verified the scheme using a test set-up with known analytical solutions, and we checked that our results are insensitive to the choice of the critical angle within an expected range.
+Next, we demonstrated that our scheme speeds up the computations by multiple orders of magnitude for realistic light mediator models.
+Finally, we applied the method to galaxy cluster mergers.
+We discuss the sensitivity of the offset between galaxies and DM to the angle dependence of the cross section.
+Our scheme ensures accurate offsets for mediator mass $m_\phi$ and DM mass $m_\chi$ within the range $0.1v/c\lesssim m_\phi/m_\chi\lesssim v/c$, while for larger (smaller) mass ratios, the offsets obtained for isotropic (forward-dominated) self-scattering are approached.
+Here, $v$ is the typical velocity scale.
+Equivalently, the upper condition can be expressed as $1.1\lesssim \sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}}\lesssim 10$ for the ratio of the total and momentum transfer cross sections, with the ratio being $1$ ($\infty$) in the isotropic (forward-dominated) limits. } {}

 \keywords{astroparticle physics -- methods: numerical -- dark matter -- galaxies: clusters: general }